 The distancing status of each location is captured based on a day-by-day analysis of policies in effect for each state, over time, that address school closures, private sector closures, and mass gathering restrictions.
 To determine distancing level, explicit policies are considered first and that status is used (e.g., stay-at-home policy for stay-at-home distancing level) so long as it addresses the defined combinations of school closures, private sector closures, and mass gathering restrictions listed for each distancing level below.
 In cases where an explicit policy is in place, but subsequent policies related to social distancing counteract key elements used in the definition of distancing level considered here, the distancing level is determined using the rules below.
 For example, a stay-at-home order that subsequently relaxes (lifts) private sector closures prior to the end of the stay-at-home order is considered in a safer-at-home status for the purposes of distancing level in COVID AMP.
 Finally, the rules also serve as the basis for determining distancing level when no explicit policy is in place, but policies addressing school closures, private sector closures, and mass gatherings exist.
 The definition for each distancing level is included and the bullets that follow reflect the conditions used to differentiate each status.

 Lockdown (Phase I): Policies do not allow residents to leave their place of residence unless explicitly permitted to do so

+For the purposes of determining distancing level in AMP, lockdown is defined by:

 Lockdown order in place (e.g., includes provisions requiring no movement outside or limits those leaving home for essential functions to specific household members or to only some days of the week)